 editor Solie's Wrestling Newsletter

-(Editor's Note: If you have found anything thats been said here to be particularly offensive please read this disclaimer).
+(Editor's Note: If you have found anything that has been said here to be particularly offensive please read this disclaimer).

 Copyright 1997 - Jump City Productions